Skip to main content

 Key takeaways

-• Parallel slopes are equal.
-Perpendicular slopes are NEGATIVE reciprocals.
+• Parallel slopes are equal; perpendicular slopes are negative reciprocals (multiply to −1).

 Watch & learn